Vehicle Code 13353: Penalties for a Chemical test refusal

 If you are under 21 or on DUI probation, the consequences of a DUI are much stricter because the legal limit is 0.01 BAC instead of 0.08 BAC for non-commercial drivers.
 Also, minors and probationers are required to submit to a preliminary alcohol screening test (PAS) if Los Angeles police officers suspect impaired driving.
 Submission to the preliminary alcohol screening test (PAS) is not required if the driver is over 21 years of age and for those who are not on DUI probation.

 Fighting Refusal Cases in Los Angeles DUI Arrest

 Defending a Los Angeles DUI refusal case is often easier for a Los Angeles Criminal Defense attorney than defending a Los Angeles DUI because, typically, the DA will have less evidence of DUI than with Los Angeles DUI cases.
 Commonly, the accusation in Los Angeles DUI refusal cases are:

 - Your driving and whether or not you were following traffic laws or driving erratically at the moment of detention.
 For example, speeding, although illegal, is not a contributing factor for DUI cases;

 - The Results of blood/breath tests (yes, many people will submit to some form of a chemical test such as PAS before deciding to refuse any chemical testing required by law);

 If you are arrested for a DUI, please call Los Angeles DUI Attorney to talk to someone who is qualified to help you defend your case.
 Los Angles DUI attorney is known for his dedication to his clients and his ability to get the best results for his clients in the most desperate situations.
 We offer great payment plans and can help you not only in court but also at the DMV.
-Our top Los Angeles DUI lawyer is able to provide quality defense at affordable price.
+Our Los Angeles DUI lawyer is able to provide quality defense at an affordable price.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.